Rev 11

 Install greenbone-feed-sync

-Install the new greenbone-feed-sync which replaced the old approach of synchronizing the data (VT, SCAP, CERT and GVMD) individually.
+Install the new greenbone-feed-sync, which replaces the old approach of synchronizing the data (VT, SCAP, CERT, and GVMD) individually.

 mkdir -p $INSTALL_DIR/greenbone-feed-sync && \